Leonard A. Funk Jr.

 First Sergeant Leonard Alfred Funk Jr. (August 27, 1916 – November 20, 1992) was a United States Army Medal of Honor recipient and one of the most decorated soldiers and paratroopers of World War II.
 While serving with the 508th Parachute Infantry Regiment (508th PIR), then part of the 82nd Airborne Division, he also received the Distinguished Service Cross, Silver Star, Bronze Star Medal, and three Purple Hearts.

 Biography

 Funk was born on August 27, 1916, in Braddock Township, Pennsylvania.
+His mother died when he was a small boy.
+After graduating high school in 1934 Funk worked as a clerk before being drafted.

 World War II

-Funk joined the United States Army from Wilkinsburg, Pennsylvania, in June 1941.
+Funk was drafted into the United States Army from Wilkinsburg, Pennsylvania, in June 1941.
 The following year, after the United States entered World War II, he volunteered for the paratroopers, part of the U.S. Army's newly created airborne forces.
 After completing his training and earning his jump wings, he was assigned to Company 'C' of the 1st Battalion, 508th Parachute Infantry Regiment (508th PIR), then stationed in Camp Blanding, Florida.
 He was to serve with the 508th throughout the war and went with the regiment to England in late 1943, where they became part of the veteran 82nd Airborne Division.
-He jumped into Normandy with the 508th on D-Day, June 6, 1944, later taking part in Operation Market Garden in September, and later in the Battle of the Bulge in December.
+He jumped into Normandy with the 508th on D-Day, 6 June 1944.
+It was during the Normandy action that Funk would receive his Silver Star.

+Funk would next participate in the ill-fated Operation Market Garden parachuting into Holland on 17 September 1944.
+During the offensive Funk would lead a three-man team to destroy German anti-aircraft guns earning him the Distinguished Service Cross.